async-profiler/rust-agent/README.md

 ### Non-standard runtime configurations

-The profiler always profiles a process-at-once.
-If a program has multiple Tokio (or non-Tokio, or non-Rust) runtimes, it will profile all of them without problems.
+The profiler always profiles an entire process.
+If a program has multiple Tokio (or non-Tokio, or non-Rust) runtimes, it will profile all of them mostly without problems.

+Even mixing native code and JVM in the same process works, no matter whether async-profiler is started from Rust or Java, though there are occasionally bugs there - if you are mixing native code and JVM and are encountering weird problems, you should [report an issue to async-profiler].

+Since async-profiler uses process-global resources such as signal handlers, a process can only have one active instance of async-profiler at a time.
+This applies across languages as well - if you have both native code and JVM code in your process, only one of them should be starting async-profiler.

 The most-often used [`Profiler::spawn`] and [`Profiler::spawn_controllable`] functions assume that they are run within a Tokio runtime.
 The S3 reporter performs AWS SDK calls within that runtime, and therefore it